Lombiq/GitHub-Actions/Docs/Workflows.md

     name: Build and Test
     uses: Lombiq/GitHub-Actions/.github/workflows/build-and-test-dotnet.yml@dev
     with:
-      machine-types: "[\"ubuntu-22.04\", \"windows-2022\"]"
+      machine-types: "['ubuntu-22.04', 'windows-2022']"
       timeout-minutes: 10
 ```

 ## Spelling workflow

-Checks for spelling mistakes in a repository using the [Check Spelling](https://github.com/marketplace/actions/check-spelling) GitHub Action.
-There are 3 configuration files for filtering false positives:
+Checks for spelling mistakes in a repository using the [Check Spelling](https://github.com/marketplace/actions/check-spelling) GitHub Action, proxied by the `spelling` action in this repository, which has [its own documentation](../.github/actions/spelling/action.yml) describing the configuration options and contribution guidelines.

-- _`excludes.txt`_: This file includes file names and extensions to be ignored.
-- _`expect.txt`_: This file contains plain text words that would be considered a spelling mistake.
-- _`allow.txt`_: Same function as `expect.txt`.
-Out of convention this file contains meaningful words, while `expect.txt` everything else.
-- _`patterns.txt`_: This file contains patterns that would be considered a spelling mistake.

-There are more configuration files available, for more information visit the action's [wiki](https://github.com/check-spelling/check-spelling/wiki/Configuration#files).

-You can provide these files in your own repository, under the path `.github/actions/spelling`.
-This can't be configured for another path.

-You can also use already existing configuration files by setting the `spell-check-this` parameter to another existing repository, where the files are found in the above-mentioned path.
+You can use already existing configuration files by setting the `spell-check-this` parameter to another existing repository.
 This parameter is needed even if you want to update our dictionary in a custom branch of project consuming this workflow; changing just the workflow's branch from `dev` to your branch won't take any effect, you can leave it as it is.

 Example _check-spelling.yml_: